catnap89/HelloWorldCommunity/Questions.md

 2. need mongodb driver and socket io
   - mongo db native driver ( we will be using mongoose - done)
   - npm install socket.io (done)

+features to add
+1. unban form & button -- username form -> changes unbanUser state and do axios call to remove bannedCommunityID
+2. delete community button for admin - upon deleting, remove user's owned community (done)
+3. my community page - when creating chatroom, it should update the user's owned community (done)
+4. banned user gets redirected when new message is posted